 “It is vital for local investors to back local businesses”

-Quantum Global Investment Management was founded in 2003 with the aim to build bridges between developed and emerging markets.
+Quantum Global was founded in 2007 with the aim to build bridges between developed and emerging markets.

-Today, the Quantum Global Group has grown to include five business groups that offer corporate finance advisory, asset and private wealth management, and real estate investment management.
-The firm has approximately $8 billion in assets under management.
-We apply our unique understanding of emerging markets, our global network and insights on sustainable partnerships to create investment opportunities for our clients and partners.
+Today, the Quantum Global Group has grown to include four business groups which include active management, investment management, private equity and research.
+With over $8 billion in assets under management, we apply our unique understanding of emerging markets, our global network and insights on sustainable partnerships to create investment opportunities for our clients and partners.

 Banco Kwanza Invest